Hanns Eisler: In East Germany

 Eisler returned to Austria, and later moved to East Berlin.
-In East Germany, he composed the national anthem of the German Democratic Republic, a cycle of cabaret-style songs to satirical poems by Kurt Tucholsky and incidental music for theater, films, television and party celebrations.
+In East Germany, he composed the national anthem of the German Democratic Republic, as well as a cycle of cabaret-style songs to satirical poems by Kurt Tucholsky, and incidental music for theater, films, television and party celebrations.

 His most ambitious project of the period was the opera Johannes Faustus on the Faust theme.
-The libretto, written by Eisler himself, was published in the fall of 1952.
+The libretto, written by Eisler himself, was published in the autumn of 1952.
 It portrayed Faust as an indecisive man who betrayed the cause of the working class by not joining the German Peasants' War.
 In May 1953, Eisler's libretto was attacked by a major article in Neues Deutschland, the SED organ, which disapproved of the negative depiction of Faust as a renegade and accused the work of being "a slap in the face of German national feeling" and of having "formalistically deformed one of the greatest works of our German poet Goethe" (Ulbricht).
 Eisler's opera project was discussed in three of the bi-weekly meetings "Mittwochsgesellschaft" [Wednesday club] of a circle of intellectuals under the auspices of the Berlin Academy of Arts beginning on 13 May 1953.
 The last of these meetings took place on Wednesday, 10 June 1953.

 A week later, the East German uprising of 1953 pushed those debates from the agenda.
-Eisler fell into a depressive mood, and did not write the music for the opera.
-In his last work, "Ernste Gesänge" (Serious Songs), written between spring 1961 and August 1962, Eisler attempted to work through his depression, taking up the 20th Congress of the Communist Party of the Soviet Union with its demise of the Stalin cult, as a sign of hope for a future enabling to "live without fear".
+Eisler fell into a deep depression, and consequently did not write the music for the opera.
+In his last work, "Ernste Gesänge" ('Serious Songs'), written between spring 1961 and August 1962, Eisler attempted to work through his depression, taking up the 20th Congress of the Communist Party of the Soviet Union with its demise of the Stalin cult, as a sign of hope for a future enabling to "live without fear".
 Although he continued to work as a composer and to teach at the East Berlin conservatory, the gap between Eisler and the cultural functionaries of East Germany grew wider in the last decade of his life.
-During this period, he befriended musician Wolf Biermann and tried to promote him (but in 1976, Biermann would be stripped of his GDR citizenship while on concert tour in West Germany).
+During this period, he befriended musician Wolf Biermann and tried to promote him, but in 1976, Biermann would be stripped of his GDR citizenship while on concert tour in West Germany.

 Eisler collaborated with Brecht until the latter's death in 1956.
 He never recovered completely from his friend's demise, and his remaining years were marred by depression and declining health.

-He died of a heart attack (his second) in East Berlin in September 1962, and is buried near Brecht in the Dorotheenstadt cemetery.
+Illness and death

+On 6 September 1962, he died of a fatal heart attack in East Berlin at the age of 64, and is buried near Brecht in the Dorotheenstadt cemetery.
+Previously, he had been bedridden for 3 months after his first heart attack.
+He had been a heavy smoker since he was a child, smoking up to 100 cigarettes a day on occasion.
+He became a heavy drinker later in life and developed alcoholism.
+He had slept very little and ate poorly, and as a result he also suffered from chronic fatigue and malnutrition.